evlinos1/evlinos1.github.io/README.md

 <h2>Virtual Machine Boot Up</h2>
 <br />
 <p>
-  The focus for the next portion will be booting up our Virtual Machine and Configuring the Windows Server on VMware Workstation Pro
+  The focus for the next portion will be booting up our Virtual Machine and configuring the Windows Server on VMware Workstation Pro
 </p>
 <h3 align="center">Creating a New Virtual Machine</h3>
 <br />